-AD attributes will be shown as a panel in Jira Service Desk on requests and in Jira Software on issues.
+AD attributes will be shown as a panel in Jira Service Management on requests and in Jira Software on issues.

 If you’d like to learn more about Active Directory Attribute Sync, take a free 30-day trial from the Atlassian Marketplace, or watch this video tutorial to know 10 best ways to make it work for your company.
 You can also book a live demo via Calendly, if you’d like to see the app in action, or read more on the subject:

-- How to improve your customer’s journey through Jira Service Desk, pt.3: Request Detail View
+- How to improve your customer’s journey through Jira Service Management, pt.3: Request Detail View

-- Top 10 features for Jira Service Desk Server admins (+1 bonus)
+- Top 10 features for Jira Service Management Server admins (+1 bonus)

-- Video: Advanced customization of Jira Service Desk
+- Video: Advanced customization of Jira Service Management

 Also published on the Atlassian Community.